 Vickie and Peter Van Ness, founders of gimmeLIVE, have produced some of the largest and most critically acclaimed concerts and festivals on Boston's North Shore featuring top local talent on stage with national recording stars.

-In 2013, gimmeLIVE began presenting critically acclaimed concerts at the fully restored, historic Larcom Theatre in Beverly, MA starting with a sold-out Mardi Gras concert featuring Grammy-winner Charles Neville of the Neville Brothers with Henri Smith New Orleans Friends & Flavours in the spring and continuing with a fall-winter series, featuring world-class artists, whose Larcom Theatre shows have garnered rave reviews.
+In 2013, gimmeLIVE began presenting critically acclaimed concerts at the fully restored, historic Larcom Theatre in Beverly, MA starting with a sold-out Mardi Gras concert featuring Grammy-winner Charles Neville of the Neville Brothers with Henri Smith New Orleans Friends & Flavours in the spring and continuing with a 2013-2014 series, featuring world-class artists, whose Larcom Theatre shows have garnered rave reviews.
 The Larcom Theatre's 2014-2015 concert season -- beginning in late September 2014 -- will be announced soon.
 Click here to join our mailing list and get special deals before tickets go on sale to the public.

-On December 21, 2013, gimmeLIVE packed Gloucester's iconic UU Church Meetinghouse for the first of a new concert series featuring top local talent.
+On December 21, 2013, gimmeLIVE packed Gloucester's iconic UU Church Meetinghouse for the first of a highly successful benefit concert series featuring top local talent.
 The next Meetinghouse fall/winter series will be announced soon.

 Through gimmeLIVE, Peter & Vickie Van Ness continue to bring critically acclaimed entertainment to top intimate venues.